dqops/dqo/docs/reference/yaml/DefaultObservabilityChecksYaml.md

 The definition of YAML files used by DQOps to configure the data sources, monitored tables, and the configuration of activated data quality checks.

-## DefaultProfilingTableObservabilityCheckSettingsSpec
+## DefaultDailyMonitoringTableObservabilityCheckSettingsSpec
-The default configuration of checks that are enabled as data observability profiling checks that will be detecting anomalies for all tables that are imported.
-This configuration of checks is copied to the list of enabled table level checks on all tables that are imported, for profiling checks only.
+The default configuration of checks that are enabled as data observability daily monitoring checks that will be detecting anomalies for all tables that are imported.
+This configuration of checks is copied to the list of enabled table level checks on all tables that are imported, for daily monitoring checks only.